-An Interdisciplinary Study of Contemporary Art in Southern Appalachia
+An Interdisciplinary Survey of Contemporary Art in Southern Appalachia

 Appalachia Now! builds upon the Museum’s mission of collecting and interpreting 20th- and 21st-century American art in all media relevant to/produced in the Southeast and WNC.
-Inclusive and ambitious in scope, the exhibition will present a survey of works by emerging and established artists selected by Jason Andrew, a curator and juror of national renown.
-Andrew and Curatorial Assistant Lola Clairmont drove over 40 hours around the Southeast and made 54 studio visits with artists.
-Recognizing the importance of Affrilachia, a field a literary and artistic history that reclaims the previously overlooked African American history of Appalachia, Andrew hired Marie Cochran, founder of The Affrilachia Project, as a consultant.
-In order to promote underrecognized and emerging artists, Appalachia Now! will feature artists whose work is not yet represented in the Museum’s Collection.
+Inclusive and ambitious in scope, the exhibition presents a survey of works by emerging and established artists selected by Jason Andrew, a curator and juror of national renown.
+Andrew and Lola Clairmont, former Museum curatorial assistant, drove more than 40 hours around the Southeast and made 54 studio visits with artists.
+In order to promote under-recognized and emerging artists, Appalachia Now! features artists whose work is not yet represented in the Museum’s Collection.

-The following 50 artists have been selected through recommendations from regional museums, curators, and art organizations and through an open submission process.
-The overwhelming regional interest in this exhibition was demonstrated in the participation of artists in the free, public open call; over 400 artists applied through the call.
-Overall, the Museum and Andrew researched over 700 artists for consideration in the exhibition.
+The following 50 artists were selected through recommendations from regional museums, curators, and art organizations and through an open submission process.
+The overwhelming regional interest in this exhibition was demonstrated in the participation of artists in the free, public open call; more than 400 artists applied through the call.
+Overall, the Museum and Andrew researched more than 700 artists for consideration in the exhibition.
 The selected artists represent all media, including painting, sculpture, new media, dance, and film.